muntasirhoq/SANN/README.md

 This repository contains the code implementation of the SANN (Subtree-based Attention Neural Network) model, as presented in the paper titled "SANN: Programming Code Representation Using Attention Neural Network with Optimized Subtree Extraction."
 You can access the paper [here](https://doi.org/10.1145/3583780.3615047).

+### Disclaimer
-Please note that the current organization of the code is not final, and a more structured version will be uploaded soon.
+Please note that the current organization of the code is not final, and the current version has some missing parts (due to unpublished works) as this is part of an ongoing project.
+The repository will be updated with a more organized and more structured version in the near future.
+Feel free to modify the content and structure as needed for your specific project.

 ## Code Structure